Removing State from Network Functions

 They must move their data from one colocation facility to another to avoid latency or backup purposes.
 For these cases, colocation providers need a new type of platform to direct all of their different tenant’s tasks and requirements to a software-based platform.

 The physical box, virtual machine, or container performing a network function is coupled with the state.
 What happens with the state when you launch a new network function or redirect the traffic to a backup device?
-This will definitely affect the application.
+This will affect the application.
 This might be acceptable for a single application but not for a large-scale deployment when you have millions of connections and applications running on top of network functions.

 Network function virtualization (NFV) and NFV use cases didn’t help here.
 All it did was change the physical boxes to virtual ones.
 It’s like changing a physical appliance in Dublin to a cloud-based provider.
 Is this the future?
 NFV inherits the same design and features as the physical box.
 But what needs to be done is realizing that the problem is the state.
 You need to decouple the dynamic state from each network function and put them in a high-performance data store within a cluster of commodity hardware and switches—a hardware-agnostic solution with code that is not open source.